patching...

 Update your picnic basket.
 Now is a great time to switch to resuable plates, cloth napkins, stainless steel straws and other resuable picnic supplies.
 Instead of donating your mismatched cutlery to charity, toss it into your picnic basket.

 Savor fresh local produce.
-You can pick-your-own Gala apples, red raspberries and blackberries this holiday weekend at Butler's Orchard in Germantown.
-Labor Day is the last public picking day of the year for Butler's blackberry crop.
-Homestead Farm in Poolesville has white and yellow peaches, tomatoes and apples ripe and ready for public harvest.
+You can pick-your-own Gala apples, red raspberries and blackberries this holiday weekend at in Germantown.
+Labor Day is the last public picking day of the year for Butler's blackberry crop. in Poolesville has white and yellow peaches, tomatoes and apples ripe and ready for public harvest.
 This is the last weekend for Honeycrisp apples at Homestead and the start of the Early Fuji and Crimson Crisp apple picking season.
 And the Clarksburg Town Center Farmers' Market runs tomorrow from 10 a.m. until 1 p.m.

 Whatever you do this weekend, don't forget to enjoy your holiday.
 When trying to live green, it's easy to get lost in a sea of negative environmental dogma.
 How many times have you heard, "Stop doing this right now or you'll kill the earth!"